Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/pixelate.rst

    :align: right
    :width: 150px

-   Pixelate Node
+   Pixelate Node.

-Add this node in front of a :doc:`scale </compositing/types/distort/scale>` node to get a pixelated (non smoothed) image from the resultant up scaled image.
+Add this node in front of a :doc:`scale </compositing/types/distort/scale>` node to get a pixelated (non-smoothed) image from the resultant upscaled image.

 Example